5 Tips to Win Clients from Your Competitors

 The key to this one is that it is the client’s perception of this, not yours.
 Of course, you think you are a better provider.
 The key is to identify if the client thinks or feels like your competition is dropping the ball or not delivering on what they promised.

 This is also considered the best defense is having a good offense.
-In 1799, George Washington wrote that "offensive operations, often times, [are] the surest, if not the only (in some cases) means of defense."
-That approach has been applied to various competitive theaters, including business.
+In 1799, George Washington wrote that "offensive operations, oftentimes, [are] the surest, if not the only (in some cases) means of defense."
+That approach has been applied to various competitive theaters, including businesses.

 A way to identify this is through negative online reviews or feedback that you hear while networking.
 What are your competitors’ clients complaining about?
 Do you approach that service or need differently?
 If so, you have the advantage.
 A library of testimonials and client references can back you up.